|

 Cafe Boheme

 Matt's Favorite!
-Cafe Boheme at 36 Omirou Street in Kolonaki is a bistro-style restaurant with a great little bar, interesting patrons and a DJ.
-Listen to cool traditional jazz and blues as well as stuff like Frank Sinatra, big band
+Cafe Boheme at Emmanouil Benaki 94 in Exarchia is a bistro-style restaurant with a great bar, interesting patrons and a DJ.
+Listen to cool traditional jazz and blues as well as stuff like Frank Sinatra, big bandand

 They can be a little pretentious.
 Not Cafe Boheme, which in my opinion would be a hit in whatever city you placed it, whether it be NY, San Francisco, Paris or even Athens.
 Nice mixture of healthy salads, Italian pastas and Greek entrees and mezedes.
 Try the rouqufort filled mushrooms, seafood salad, bruschetta, and maybe the best horta in town.
 Grilled steaks and seafood and a pageful of daily specials may have you wishing you lived in Athens so you could eat here more.
-Walk up Omirou from
+Visit them at their new location in Exarchia

 My